nunuhara/xsystem4/src/tools/README.md

 * aindump only supports dumping to a single file, which can be quite large.
 * The "--inline-strings" option, which reads/writes strings directly into the disassembled bytecode, does not work correctly.
-* The --split option to exdump produces garbled filenames on Windows (it should still work, but its hard to know which file to edit).

 Source Code
 -----------